heimann/dmehnet-astro/src/pages/posts/its-ok-to-care.md

 I don’t have the answers but I think it’s important to say out loud that it’s okay to care and caring makes a big difference, especially caring about the little things.

-Actually no, it's not just ok to care, but it's a moral imperative.
+Actually no, it's not just ok to care...
+It's a moral imperative.
 You should care.